 (7) Actuarial assumption changes

 This item shows the impact of changes in the non-financial assumptions, mainly mortality and morbidity rates, surrender and lapse rates and operating expenses.
-MCEV increased primarily due to lower mortality rates and lower operating expenses.
+MCEV increased primarily due to lower mortality and morbidity rates.

 (8) Other operating variances